camunda/camunda-docs-manual/content/user-guide/data-formats/xml.md

 ```

 When retrieving the XML value via `execution.getVariableTyped()` there are two options: serialized and deserialized.
-Retrieving the variable deserialized by calling ether `getVariableTyped("name")` or `getVariableTyped("name", true)`  the `XmlValue` contains the wrapped DomXML object to represent the XML data.
+Retrieving the variable deserialized by calling either `getVariableTyped("name")` or `getVariableTyped("name", true)`  the `XmlValue` contains the wrapped DomXML object to represent the XML data.
 Calling `getVariableTyped("name", false)` results in `XmlValue` containing only the raw string, which is advantageous if you only need the string to pass it to, e.g., another API.

 # Serializing Process Variables